 General Course Requirements:

-- Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must attend at least 90% of the lab sessions.
+- Laboratory: There is a compulsory attendance requirement in this course. - Students must attend at least 90% of the lab sessions.
 Students who will not meet the compulsory requirement will be given the opportunity to make up upon presentation of an evidence of misadventure.

 - Laboratory: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions.

 - Report: Attempt / Submission Requirement - Students must attempt/submit this assessment item to pass the course.

 - Report: Pass Requirement - Students must pass this assessment item to pass the course. - All submitted and overall mark of 50%or more to pass courses

 - Formal Examination: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Students must obtain a minimum passing grade of 40% in the final, end-of-semester examination for the course

 Face to Face On Campus 3 hour(s) per Week for Full Term

 Face to Face On Campus 2 hour(s) per Week for Full Term